Macho Dancer

-Macho Dancer is a 1988 Philippine drama film directed by Lino Brocka from a story and screenplay written by Amado Lacuesta and Ricky Lee.
-It explores the realities of a young, poor, rural gay man, who after being dumped by his American boyfriend, is forced to support himself and his family in Manila's seamy red-light district.
-The film's frank depiction of homosexuality, prostitution, drag queens and crooked cops, the porn industry, sexual slavery, and drugs and violence caused Filipino government censors to order extensive edits of the film.
-Brocka smuggled an uncensored cut out of the Philippines to be shown to a limited number of international film festivals.
-The film received a standing ovation at the 1988 Toronto International Film Festival.
-Macho Dancer was a box office failure in the Philippines due to its heavy censorship, but achieved international festival and critical success.
+Macho Dancer is a 1988 Philippine drama film directed by Lino Brocka from a story and screenplay written by Amado Lacuesta Jr. and Ricky Lee.
+Starring Daniel Fernando, Allan Paule, Jaclyn Jose, and Princess Punzalan, the story follows the realities of a young, poor, rural male prostitute, who after being dumped by his American client, is forced to support himself and his family in Manila's seamy red-light district.

+Produced by Award Films and Special People Productions and distributed by Viva Films, the film's frank depiction of homosexuality, prostitution, drag queens and crooked cops, the porn industry, sexual slavery, and drugs and violence caused the Philippine government censors to order extensive edits of the film.
+Brocka smuggled an uncensored cut out of the country to be shown to a limited number of international film festivals.
 The smuggled, uncensored 35 mm print of the film is part of the permanent collection of the Museum of Modern Art in New York City.

-Macho Dancer is one of the most influential gay films from the Philippines.
-The film is atypical of its genre in that its main protagonist kills a corrupt police officer without being charged for the crime.
+While the film was a box-office failure when it was released in the Philippines in January 1989 due to censorship, it received acclaim from critics and audiences overseas, including the 13th Toronto International Film Festival where it received a standing ovation.
+It is considered one of the most influential gay films from the Philippines, and atypical of its genre in that its main protagonist kills a corrupt police officer without being charged for the crime.

-In 2021, Joel Lamangan directed the sequel "Anak ng Macho Dancer", which focuses on Inno, the son of Pol, portrayed by Sean De Guzman.
+In 2021, Joel Lamangan directed the sequel, Anak ng Macho Dancer, which focuses on Inno, the son of Pol, portrayed by Sean De Guzman.
+In 2026, the film was digitally restored and remastered by Kani Releasing and Carlotta Films, who commissioned the restoration from a scanned 35mm print from Viva Entertainment's archives.
+The restored 4K version premiered in January 9, 2026, as part of the 22nd MOMA International Festival of Film Preservation.